Uniqueness for embeddings of nuclear $C^*$-algebras into type II$_{1}$ factors: Preliminaries

 \begin{defn} Let $S$ be a preordered abelian monoid.
 A nonempty subset $I \subseteq S$ is \begin{enumerate} [(i)] \item \emph{hereditary} if for any $x, y\in S$, such that $x\in I$ and $y\leq x$, we have $y\in I$; \item an \emph{order ideal} if it is hereditary and closed under addition. \end{enumerate} Given nonempty subsets $I_{1}$ and $I_{2}$ of $S$, define

 If $I_{1}$ and $I_{2}$ are order ideals of $S$, then $I_{1}+I_{1}$ is closed under addition.
-Additionally, if $S$ has the Riesz decomposition property,\footnote{$S$ has the Riesz decomposition property, whenever $x, y, z\in S$ have $x\leq y+z$, there exists $y', z'\in S$ such that $x = y'+ z'$, $y'\leq y$ and $z'\leq z$.} the sum of two order ideals is hereditary, and is therefore also an order ideal.
+Additionally, if $S$ has the Riesz decomposition property,\footnote{$S$ has the Riesz decomposition property if, whenever $x, y, z\in S$ have $x\leq y+z$, there exists $y', z'\in S$ such that $x = y'+ z'$, $y'\leq y$ and $z'\leq z$.} the sum of two order ideals is hereditary, and is therefore also an order ideal.
 In this case, the set of order ideals in $S$ forms a lattice with the set intersection and the addition defined as in \eqref{addition_subsets}. \end{defn}

 For a $C^*$-algebra of real rank zero, every ideal has real rank zero and so is generated by the projections it contains.
 This leads to the well-known result that the ideal lattice of a real rank zero $C^*$-algebra is given by the lattice of order ideals in its Murray--von Neumann semigroup.
-Zhang's characterisation obtains the same result for the multiplier algebra $\mathcal M(D)$ of a real rank zero $C^*$-algebra $D$.\footnote{As it happens, when we apply this in Section \ref{pure_large_sec}, the totality of the hypotheses on the algebras $D$ can be used to show $\mathcal M(D)$ also has real rank zero, but this would use results from (\cite{RR-LHX}) which came after Zhang's characterisation.} Note that Zhang's statement was given in terms of the \emph{dimension range} of $\mathcal M(D)$ (the subset of $V(\mathcal M(D))$ realised by classes of projections from $\mathcal M(D)$, with a partially defined addition); when $D$ is stable, there are canonical isomorphisms $\mathcal M(D)\cong\mathcal M(D)\otimes M_n$ for every $n\in \mathbb{N}$, and hence $V(\mathcal M(D))$ agrees with the dimension range of $\mathcal M(D)$ used by Zhang.
+Zhang's characterisation obtains the same result for the multiplier algebra $\mathcal M(D)$ of a real rank zero $C^*$-algebra $D$.\footnote{As it happens, when we apply this in Section \ref{pure_large_sec}, the totality of the hypotheses on the algebras $D$ can be used to show $\mathcal M(D)$ also has real rank zero, but this would use results from (\cite{RR-LHX}) which came after Zhang's characterisation.}